CattaPay/tennisratings/readme.md

 Predicting the results of tennis matches using data from tennisabstract.com

 Rally results (POV of serve):
 - fault
 - ace
 - win
 - loss

 ### recoding.py
 Contains useful tools for converting from the Tennis Abstract encoding format to useable data.

-### wideningdata.py
+### buildingdatasets
-Combines match and points data
+Does all data manipulation... populates the createddata folder.

 ### cam_strategy.py (WIP)
 Uses a strategy developed by renowned engineer Cam.
 Considers all previous matches and predicts winner based on their average shots per match.